kennywall/import-test/_posts/2009-04-26-open-platform-for-your-small-business.md

 domain: apievangelist.com
 image:
 ---
-{% include JB/setup %}<p>Reading various posts about application development platforms for IPhone, Blackberry, Vodafone, Android and many others.
+{% include JB/setup %}Reading various posts about application development platforms for IPhone, Blackberry, Vodafone, Android and many others.
 Being a big fan of Wikinomics, Crowdsourcing and all those visionary 2.0 concepts....I can't help think....should every company have an open platform for their business?
 Is this R&amp;D 2.0.
 Many companies can't even afford an R&amp;D Department, maybe they can crowdsource it?
 Seems the place to start for most companies is having a blog where people can comment on company activities, this is the first step.